In the Beginning

 Bray enjoys a long and rich history - with many of the life-long residents having attended school on the Bray campus.
 Bray serves about 300 Pre-k - 5th grade students in self-contained classrooms.
-The faculty and staff consists of 25 professionals, 7 full-time paraprofessionals, and 2 part-time paraprofessionals.
+The faculty and staff consists of 25 professionals and 7 full time para professionals.

 Located near the old downtown area of Cedar Hill, Bray's attendance zone stretches from State Highway 1382 on the north to Beltline Rd. on the south.
 It covers from US Highway 67 on the east to Lake Joe Pool on the west.
 Geographically, Bray's attendance area is one of the largest of any of the elementary schools, yet it serves the fewest students.
 Due to aging neighborhoods and vast areas of undeveloped land, Bray's enrollment has remained around 300 for several years.
 The majority of students are from middle income families, with approximately 48% participation in the free and reduced lunch program.
 Bray's teachers have an average of 10 years teaching experience, with an average of only 5 years in the district.